carineang/tp/docs/UserGuide.md

 **:information_source: Index constraints:**<br>

-* The indexes must refer to the index numbers shown in the displayed person list.
+* The indexes must refer to the index numbers shown in the displayed client contacts list.

 * The indexes **must be a positive integer** 1, 2, 3, …

-* All specified indexes must correspond to some index number shown in the displayed person list, otherwise the command fails.
+* All specified indexes must correspond to some index number shown in the displayed client contacts list, otherwise the command fails.

 * Duplicate indexes specified will be treated *as-if* that index was specified only once.